Vodafone moves for Kabel Deutschland in quad-play push

 | LONDON/FRANKFURT

-LONDON/FRANKFURT British mobile firm Vodafone (VOD.L) is pursuing Kabel Deutschland KD8Gn.DE after having an initial 7.2 billion euro (6.1 billion pounds) bid proposal knocked back by Germany's biggest cable operator, sources close to the matter said on Wednesday.
+LONDON/FRANKFURT Vodafone (VOD.L) is pursuing Kabel Deutschland KD8Gn.DE after having an initial 7.2 billion euro (6.1 billion pounds) bid proposal knocked back by Germany's biggest cable operator, sources close to the matter said on Wednesday.

 The world's second-biggest mobile operator has long been linked with a move for Kabel Deutschland, which operates in its most important European market and would help it to meet growing demand from customers for television, broadband, mobile and fixed-line services - so-called "quad play" - from one provider.